 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

-This is an optional section where the filer states ” THE UNDERSIGNED, being a natural person of at least eighteen (18) years of age, and acting as the organizer of the limited liability company hereby being formed under Section 203 of the Limited Liability Company Law of the State of New York certifies that:”
+Opening Statement – This is an optional section where the filer states, ” THE UNDERSIGNED, being a natural person of at least eighteen (18) years of age, and acting as the organizer of the limited liability company hereby being formed under Section 203 of the Limited Liability Company Law of the State of New York certifies that:”

-This just says the filer agrees the rest of the information in the Articles of Organization are true.
+This just says the filer agrees the rest of the information in the Articles of Organization is true.

 Check the box if it applies or not and proceed.

-In this section enter the mailing address of where the Department of State should send notices of lawsuits.
+Service of Process – In this section, enter the mailing address where the Department of State should send notices of lawsuits.

 Most fliers will enter the location information for the LLC.

-The main reason for delaying the LLC start date is when the filing is being done close to the end of a calendar year and the business isn’t going to have any activity until the start of the following year.
-By delaying until the following year they will reduce the number of end of year filings.
+The main reason for delaying the LLC start date is when the filing is being done close to the end of a calendar year, and the business isn’t going to have any activity until the start of the following year.
+By delaying until the following year, one less business tax return will need to be filed.

-This section is optional and provides the ability to set a date to close the LLC.
-Most LLCs will choose a perpetual existence (which is the default choice), however, some businesses (usually investment related) will have a specific closure date.
+Dissolution Date – This section is optional and provides the ability to set a date to close the LLC.
+Most LLCs will choose a perpetual existence (which is the default choice); however, some businesses (usually investment-related) will have a specific closure date.

 To include this statement in your Articles, select the “Check if Applicable box” and the appropriate information.